 Fill the fuel tank with clean, fresh fuel.
 The capacity of the tank is 20 gals.
 (75.7 ltrs).
 When the fuel gauge reads empty the tank contains approximately 2 gals.
 (7.6ltrs.) of reserve fuel.

-NOTE: The fuel shut off valve should be in the closed position when the welder is not used for extended periods of time.
+NOTE: A fuel shut off valve is located on the prefilter/sediment filter.
+Which should be in the closed position when the welder is not used for extended periods of time.

 ENGINE COOLING SYSTEM